davidwisniewski/fmri-extract-HCP-mask/README.md

 3) Check that both the atlas files (.nii) and the mmp.csv file are in the same folder.

 ## How to use
 This is a simple script that takes the volumetric map of the Human Connectome Project MMP1.0 parcellation (included here), extracts a desired ROI, and saves it as a binary mask file.
-The volumetric map is in MNI space, and so will the resulting mask files.
+The volumetric map is in MNI space, and so will be the resulting mask files.
 1) Go to the ROI lookup table (mmp.csv).
 Find the ROI you are interested in, and write down the ROI code (num.roi column).
 You can run multiple ROIs or just one.
 2) call the create_HCP_mask() function.